uninunez-media/ableplayer/README.md

 ### Language

 - **data-lang** - optional; specify language of the player using 2-character language code.
-In order to work, the language specified must be one of Able Player's supported languages (see **Supported Languages** above).
+To work, the language specified must be one of Able Player's supported languages (see **Supported Languages** above).
 If **data-lang** is not included or specifies a language that is not supported, Able Player will default to the language of the web page if known and supported; otherwise it will default to English.

 ### Captions